 - What is the relation between the weakening of Earth’s magnetic field and Global Warming?

-- Why are there patches of Reversed Magnetic Fields in Antarctica?
+- Why are there patches of Reversed Magnetic Fields in Antarctica? and why they start emerging only 10,000 years ago?

 - Is there a time cycle of Climate Change?

-There is a Global Warming which, according to the research you will read on these pages, is attributed to the weakening of the magnetic field by more than 15% in the western and southern hemispheres between the years 1850 and 2012.
+There is a Global Warming which, according to the research you will read on these pages, is attributed to the weakening of the magnetic field by an average of 15% in the western and southern hemispheres between the years 1850 and 2012.
 One third of the field drop took place in the last decade and one third of the drop took place between 1970 and 2000.
-There is also Climate Ex-change; whereas the ice cap is melting in the Arctic Circle, the ice sheet is growing in Antarctica’s eastern region.
+There is also Climate Exchange; whereas the ice cap is melting in the Arctic Circle, the ice sheet is growing in Antarctica’s eastern region.
 According to this research, the Temperature Belts are very much influenced by the location of the magnetic pole as well as the strength of the magnetic field.
 Belts or regions of homogenous climates are centred on the magnetic poles.
-The south magnetic pole in the Arctic circle is moving from Canada towards Siberia.
+The south polarity magnetic pole in the Arctic circle is moving from Canada towards Siberia.
 The Temperature Belts are accordingly tilting along.
-This explains why North America is getting shorter and warmer winters while Siberia is getting longer and colder ones in the past few years.
+This explains why North America is getting shorter and warmer winters while Siberia is getting longer and colder ones over the past few years.
 Albeit, a whole year average temperature in Siberia might be set off by the overall increase in global temperature.

 Earthquakes above 6.99 on the Richter scale have increased 14 fold over the past 150 years.
 The number of quakes above 6 Richer has increased close to double since the year 1994.
 Scientists can’t tell why there is such an alarming increase in the number and energy of recent quakes.
-Looking at the past 7,000 years, scientists traced the wandering of the magnetic pole around the geographic North Pole.
+Looking at the past 3,000 years, scientists traced the wandering of the magnetic pole around the geographic North Pole.
 Currently, the magnetic pole is moving away from Canada towards Siberia at 4 times the speed, than it did over the last century.
 The Earth’s magnetic field has weakened by more than 15% between the years 1850 and 2012 in the western hemisphere.
 Scientists can’t tell for sure why there is such a weakening of the magnetic field and what makes its poles to wander continuously.
-The ice cap is melting from the Canadian side where the magnetic pole is moving away from and is building on the Siberian side where the magnetic pole is moving towards.
-More on
+The ice cap is melting from the Canadian side where the magnetic pole is moving away from, and is building on the Siberian side where the magnetic pole is moving towards.
+Further details on following pages

 Three Magnetic Fields